edgarpf/aws-csoaa/README.md

  - The user can set the alarm state to ‘Alarm’ using CLI to simulate alarms.

+ - Detailed monitoring is by default enabled for ELB for certain metrics with no additional charge.

  - The user can use the copy URL functionality of CloudWatch to share the exact details.

+ - Using the PutMetricData APIs the size of a request is limited to 8KB for HTTP GET requests and 40KB for HTTP POST requests.

  - As per AWS documentation when u enable Auto Scaling via CLI the detailed monitoring will be enabled.

  - When you create an ALARM, you have the option to add a notification as well.
 So the SNS service can be used to trigger a service which can then be used to trigger an instance in the private cloud.

+ - The cloudwatch metrics for EMR is 5 minutes and cannot be configured beyond this.

  -  Ensure to go to Preferences in AWS and ensure that “Receive Billing Alerts” is enabled.
 Only then will you be able to define Clodwatch alarms on billing.